TEXT-S&P summary: Parkson Retail Group Ltd.

 Rationale

-The rating on Parkson Retail Group Ltd. reflects: (1) the fragmented and competitive nature of China’s retail market; (2) the dependence of Parkson’s product mix on discretionary spending, which is sensitive to economic cycles; (3) the challenging operating conditions in which the company operates; and (4) Parkson’s affiliation with Lion Group (not rated), which has a weaker credit profile.
-The company’s favorable concessionaire business model, improving geographic diversification, disciplined balance sheet management, and the good long-term growth prospects of the Chinese retail sector temper these risks.
-We assess Parkson’s business risk profile as “satisfactory” and its financial risk profile as “significant.”
+The rating on Parkson Retail Group Ltd. reflects the fragmented and competitive nature of China’s retail market.
+It also reflects the dependence of Parkson’s product mix on discretionary spending, which is sensitive to economic cycles, and the challenges associated with the company’s accelerated growth plan.
+In addition, the rating factors in the company’s affiliation with Lion Group (not rated).
+Parkson’s favorable concessionaire business model, improving geographic diversification, disciplined balance sheet management, and the good long-term growth prospects of the Chinese retail sector temper these risks.
+We assess the company’s business risk profile as “satisfactory” and its financial risk profile as “significant”.

 We expect a downturn in demand to impact Parkson more than other department store operators in China.
 This is because the company focuses on the mid- to high-end retail segment.
-Parkson’s same-store sales fell in the third quarter of 2012, the first such instance in the past six years, due to fierce competition and a weak economy.
-We expect same-store sales to remain sluggish in the coming 12 months.
+Fierce competition and weak economic conditions pushed Parkson’s same store sales growth to 2% in the first quarter of 2012, from 13.9% in same period of 2011.
+We expect same store sales growth to remain sluggish in the coming 12 months.

-However, Parkson has also toned down its expansion plan and demonstrated good financial discipline.
-The company opened only three new stores in the first nine months of 2012, compared with the 12 new stores it had planned.
-It closed two stores in July, taking the total numbers of stores it operates and manages to 53 stores in 35 cities, compared with 52 stores in 34 cities at the end of 2011.
+Parkson’s aggressive expansion could increase execution risks and weigh on the company’s financial performance.
+The company’s growth strategy has been more aggressive since 2011.
+It added six new stores in 2011, and plans to add 12 stores this year and eight in 2013, compared with additions of three to five new stores in 2008-2010.

-We expect Parkson’s credit protection metrics to weaken slightly in 2012 due to: (1) a slowdown in China’s economy; (2) the company’s continued high level of operating-lease-adjusted debt, given that most of the retail space is under long-term leases; and (3) its likely low cash flows from new stores in the initial years.
-Parkson’s ratio of operating-lease-adjusted debt to EBITDA weakened to 4.3x as of Sept.
-30, 2012, on a rolling 12 months basis, from 3.8x as of Dec.
-31, 2011.
-We applied the company’s operating lease figure at the end of 2011 in our calculation.
-Our base-case scenario estimates the ratio at 4.0x-4.5x in 2012-2013.
+We expect Parkson’s credit protection metrics to slightly weaken in 2012 due to: (1) a slowdown in China’s economy; (2) a significant increase in the company’s operating-lease-adjusted debt, given the growth in its floor area in line with its accelerated growth strategy; (3) likely low cash flows from new stores in the initial years.
+Parkson’s ratio of operating-lease-adjusted debt to EBITDA weakened to 3.8x as of Dec.
+31, 2011, from 3.0x as of Dec.
+31, 2010.
+Our base-case scenario estimates the ratio at more than 4.0x in 2012 and 2013.

 Parkson’s business risk is low mainly because of its concessionaire sales model.
-The contribution of concessionaire sales to total revenue increased to 90.3% for the first nine months of 2012, from 86.9% in 2006.
+The contribution from concessionaire sales to total revenue increased to 90.4% in 2011, from 86.9% in 2006.
 The balance came from direct sales.
-Working capital requirement for concessionaire sales is low given that Parkson bears limited inventory risks for such sales and receives all gross revenues upfront.
+Working capital requirement for concessionaire sales is not much given that Parkson bears limited inventory risks for such sales and receives all gross revenues upfront.
 We do not expect the company to significantly change its business model.

 Parkson’s balance sheet remains strong.
-We expect the company to manage its growth with discipline and readjust its expansion plan according to market conditions.
+We expect the company to manage its growth in a disciplined manner.
 Parkson holds a large amount of cash because of its cash generative concessionaire business.
-Such holdings give the company the option to purchase stores rather than lease them, and therefore reduce debt.
+Such holdings give Parkson the option to purchase stores rather than lease them, and therefore reduce debt.
 The cash holdings therefore mitigate the risk of the company’s growing operating-lease-adjusted debt leverage.
 We note that Chinese retailers often have greater flexibility to terminate their operating leases than their peers in many other countries.

-In our opinion, the Chinese retail market has strong growth potential for the next few years despite some temporary setbacks.
-The Chinese government has shown strong commitment to promoting domestic consumption, rather than relying on exports and fixed-asset investments as it did in the past.
+In our opinion, the Chinese retail market has strong growth potential for the next few years despite temporary set-backs.
+The Chinese government has shown strong commitment to promoting domestic consumption, rather than relying on exports and fixed-asset investments as in the past.
 Total retail sales in China rose 17.1% year on year in 2011, significantly higher than the economic growth of 9.2%.
-Overall retail sales grew 14.1% for the first 10 months in 2012, also higher than the Chinese government’s GDP growth estimate of 7.5% for 2012.
 We expect China’s retail growth to continue to outpace GDP growth in the next few years.

 Liquidity

--- Parkson’s sources of liquidity primarily include cash and short-term investments of about Chinese renminbi (RMB) 4.5 billion, as of Sept.
-30, 2012.
+-- Parkson’s sources of liquidity include cash and short-term investments of about RMB4.8 billion, as of March 31, 2011.

 -- Uses of liquidity include a syndicated loan of US$400 million (about RMB2.5 billion) due in 2013.
 The company has no other borrowings.